 St. Lucia is a tax haven that offers a wide range of offshore banking and financial products and services.
-Enabled by the International Business Companies Act 1999, the diversity of the offshore sector is drawing many international investors and companies, making the relatively unknown island a new and exciting place to form an offshore company.
+Enabled by the International Business Companies Act 1999, the diversity of the offshore sector is drawing many international investors and companies, making the unknown island a new and exciting place to form an offshore company.

 Offshore financial services offered by St. Lucia include the establishment of offshore trusts, mutual fund companies, insurance companies, and offshore bank accounts and formation opportunities offering an unprecedented array of possibilities to diversify one’s international offshore business portfolio.